-Topical therapies are ideal to treat mild and moderate psoriasis for all the children with psoriasis.
+Topical therapies are ideal for treating mild and moderate psoriasis for all the children with psoriasis.

-- Apply Vitamin D with the help of ointments like calcipotriol on the affected areas, twice daily.
+- The doctor may recommend ointments like calcipotriol on the affected areas to be applied twice daily.

-- Topical corticosteroids are usually used in short courses raging between two to three times per week for the long-term.
+- Topical corticosteroids are usually used in short courses, between two to three times per week.

-- Combining betamethasone diproprionate and calcipotriol gel/ointment when applied once daily for four weeks.
-It can be used once for a while afterward if required.
+- The doctor may recommend combining betamethasone diproprionate and calcipotriol gel/ointment and applying it once daily for four weeks.
+It can be used once for a while afterwards if required.

-- Dithranol can be used for immediate relief but are not easy to use as they can stain clothes and irritate the skin.
+- Dithranol can be used for immediate relief, but it is not easy to use as it can stain clothes and irritate the skin.

 If topical treatments and phototherapy do not show satisfactory improvement, methotrexate tablets can be used.
 These are prescribed once weekly and have been proven useful.
 It is more extensively used in the treatment of adults than children.
 Various case studies have shown remarkable clinical improvement amongst two-year-old children, with remarkable tolerance.
 To ensure safety, regular blood tests are mandatory.

-Biologic agents like itravenous infliximad and subcutaneous etanercept should be used only as a last resort.
+Biologic agents like intravenous infliximad and subcutaneous etanercept should be used only as a last resort.
 It can be used to deal with severe psoriasis in children who have not responded well to other therapies.
-Although they are safe they have adverse side effects like infections.
+Although they are safe, they have adverse side effects like infections.
 Only after the consultation of a dermatologist on a case-to-case basis, should a biological agent be used.

 Home Remedies to Cure Psoriasis

-Even though psoriasis is not curable, there are many treatments to ease and manage the symptoms of psoriasis.
-Following are home remedies to help manage the symptoms of psoriasis.
+Even though psoriasis is not curable, there are many treatments to ease and manage the symptoms.

-- Dietary supplements: According to the National Psoriasis Foundation, dietary supplements might help eases symptoms of psoriasis from within.
+- Dietary Supplements: According to the National Psoriasis Foundation, dietary supplements might help ease the symptoms of psoriasis from within.
 Vitamin D, aloe vera, Oregon grape, milk thistle and evening primrose oil have been known to help manage symptoms of mild psoriasis.
 It is vital to keep in mind not to take supplements that interfere with pre-existing conditions you might have.

-- Prevention of dry skin: Keep the air in your home or office moist with the help of a humidifier.
+- Prevention of Dry Skin: Keep the air in your home or office moist with the help of a humidifier.
 It helps prevent dry skin even before it starts.
-Moisturizers for sensitive skin are also good to keep your skin supple and prevent it from forming plaques.
+Moisturisers for sensitive skin are also good to keep your skin supple and prevent it from forming plaques.

-- Healthy diet: Diet plays an important role to manage psoriasis.
-Eliminating fatty snacks and red meat from your diet might help reducing flare-ups that are triggered by such food products.
+- Healthy Diet: Diet plays an important role in managing psoriasis.
+Eliminating fatty snacks and red meat from your diet might help reduce flare-ups that are triggered by such food products.
 Cold-water fish, nuts, seed and other sources of omega-3 fatty acids are popularly known for their capability to reduce inflammation.
 These are helpful to manage psoriasis symptoms.
-Olive oil is also known to have benefits which sooth the skin when topically applied.
-Try massaging a few spoonsful of olive oil on your scalp when you shower next.
+Olive oil is also known to have benefits which soothe the skin when topically applied.
+Try massaging some olive oil on your scalp when you shower next.
 It helps loosen irritating plaque.

-- Warm baths provide relief from itch: While hot water irritates skin, a lukewarm bath with Epsom salt, milk, mineral oil or olive oils has been noted to soothe the itch and penetrate plaques and scales.
-For added benefits moisturize yourself quickly after you finish your bath.
+- Warm Baths: While hot water irritates the skin, a lukewarm bath with Epsom salt, milk, mineral oil or olive oil has been noted to soothe the itch and penetrate plaques and scales.
+For added benefits, moisturise yourself quickly after you finish your bath.

-- Light therapy: Light therapy involves a doctor, shining ultraviolet light on your skin.
+- Light Therapy: Light therapy involves shining ultraviolet light on your skin under the guidance of a medical practitioner.
 This form of therapy commonly requires frequent and consistent sessions.
 It is vital to remember tanning beds cannot be substituted as light therapy.
-Too much exposure to sunlight worsens psoriasis in an individual.
-It is recommended to undergo this procedure with the guidance of your doctor.
+Too much exposure to sunlight worsens psoriasis.
+Therefore, it is recommended to undergo this procedure with the guidance of your doctor.

-Children with psoriasis may clear up completely, within months of diagnosis and treatment, particularly if the guttate plaques form because of an infection.
+Children with psoriasis may clear up completely within months of diagnosis and treatment, particularly if the guttate plaques form because of an infection.
 It is advised to keep in mind that some children might progress to have long-term psoriasis.
 In many cases, the disease is life-long.
 Early large plaque psoriasis normally tends to be especially persistent and hence challenging to treat.
 It may lead to the occurrence of complications like psoriatic arthritis.
-Children dealing with severe psoriasis are generally advised to exercise regularly, avoid smoking and maintain a healthy weight.
+Children dealing with severe psoriasis are generally advised to exercise regularly, follow a healthy lifestyle, and maintain a healthy weight.